2020 Summer Health Policy Internship: July 27 to Aug. 14, 2020

 (Optional) USC Diversity in Healthcare Leadership Initiative

 Interested applicants may separately apply for an enrichment internship program offered through USC Price School of Public Policy.
-Please click here for more information and for the application for the Health Leadership Initiative program – 2020 information coming soon.
+Information for the 2020 program is coming soon.
+Please click here for last year’s information and for the application for the Health Leadership Initiative program.
+The Initiative will be held July 27-31, 2020.

 *Please indicate in your LOI if you have applied for the Healthcare Leadership Initiative.